From religion to pop culture to politics and relationships, Rabbi Shmuley is a sought after voice for his insightful straight talk.

 Many of Rabbi Shmuley’s books have been serialized in major international publications and have been translated into languages ranging from Japanese, Thai, Czech, Chinese, and Italian, to Dutch, German, Russian, Korean, and French.

-Rabbi Shmuley is one of America’s most sought-after television and radio guests, having appeared on shows ranging from Oprah to The Today Show to The View to Dr. Phil to The O’Reilly Factor to Good Morning America, and nearly everything in between, including regular appearances on CNN, Fox News, and MSNBC.
+Rabbi Shmuley is one of America’s most sought-after television and radio guests, having appeared on shows ranging from Oprah to The Today Show to The View to Dr. Phil to Good Morning America, and nearly everything in between, including regular appearances on CNN, Fox News, and MSNBC.

 He was also the subject of a full-length BBC documentary, Moses of Oxford.
 He has been profiled in many of the world’s leading publications, including Time Magazine, Newsweek, The New York Times, The London Times, The L.A.
 Times, the Chicago Tribune, Politico, The New York Observer and The Washington Post.